RishabhRD/archrice/README.md

 # Arch Rice
-This repository is my ricing setup on my arch with i3.
+This repository is my ricing setup on my arch with dwm.

 You can use this setup after fresh arch installtion to rice your arch distro.